goksanisil23/HeliShooter/README.md

 # HeliShooter
-Simple game with SDL for understanding 2D graphics basics
+Simple game with SDL and Entity-Component for understanding 2D graphics basics